domidt/TraderMigration/README.md

 |gender| Self-description of participants' gender which can be either ``female``, ``male``, or ``xdivers``.

 ## transactions
-The table ``transactions`` summarizes data for each acceptence of a limit order, i.e. one observations per market order.
+The table ``transactions`` summarizes data for each acceptence of a limit order, i.e. one observation per market order.

 | Variable | Description |
 ---| ---|